ignite/cli/docs/was1 Introduction/1 About Starport.md

 Starport and the SDK modules are written in the Go programming language.
 Starport creates a user interface with Vue.js.
 This user interface provides a good starting point for developers by creating a browser-based client-side app for your blockchain.
 The scaffolded app created with Starport includes a command line interface that lets you manage keys, create validators, and send tokens.

-Note: Starport replaces the `scaffold` program that was previously used to create a blockchain app.
+Starport replaces the `scaffold` program that was previously used to create a blockchain app.

 ## Projects using Tendermint and Cosmos SDK